-Jr. Thompson has been into racing for almost 50 years.
-He started when he was about 17 in 1953.
+Jr. Thompson was into racing for over 60 years.
+He started fixing up cars when he was about 17 in 1953.
 He was living in Downey, California when he and his brothers got into racing.
 His first car was a 1940 Ford convertible.
 It had a chopped Carson top and a flathead engine.
 He then got a hold of a 1950 Ford.
 Working on his cars, trying to make them go faster & faster, he was hooked to the sport immediately.

 In 1969 Jr. came out with a gasser in a late model body.
 It was a 1969 Opel Kadett with a blown Chrysler engine.
 Then in 1970 he built a flip-top Opel GT.
 This was another of my favorites.
 Candy apple red and running 173 mph in the low 8.00s he won the A/GS class at the last race ever at Lions Dragstrip in 1972.
 This was the one of the first gassers to go over 170 mph.